oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 The value of the option `-Dgraal.OptimizationLog` specifies where the structured optimization log is printed.
 The accepted values are:

-- `Directory` - format the structured optimization as JSON and print it to files a directory.
+- `Directory` - format the structured optimization as JSON and print it to files in a directory.
 The directory is specified by the option `-Dgraal.OptimizationLogPath`.
 If `OptimizationLogPath` is not set, the target directory is `DumpPath/optimization_log` (specified by `-Dgraal.DumpPath`).
 Directories are created if they do not exist.
 - `Stdout` - print the structured optimization log to the standard output.
 - `Dump` - dump optimization trees for IdealGraphVisualizer according to the `-Dgraal.PrintGraph` option.

-Multiple targets can be specified at once by separating them with a comma, e.g., `-Dgraal.OptimizationLog=Stdout,Dump`.
+Multiple targets can be specified together by separating them with a comma, e.g., `-Dgraal.OptimizationLog=Stdout,Dump`.
 The generated files are human-readable but verbose.
 Therefore, it is best to inspect them with `mx profdiff`.
 Read `Profdiff.md` for more information.